aktnk/slack-word-count-bot/README.md

     ```
     $ heroku create (application name)
     ```
+1. Set config vars API_TOKEN to the heroku application settings.

+    [Settings] > [Config Vars]

+    Set "API_TOKEN" at KEY and the API Token code which you got from the Slack App Bots Settings at VALUE.

 1. Add remote repository to the heroku repository.
     ```
     $ heroku git:remote -a (application name)